marcinrozanski/ai-upskill/README.md

-# ⛵ AI-Infrastructure Upskill Journey
+# ⛵ AI Infrastructure Upskill Journey
 *A hands-on path to upskill in private AI*

 ---